markrcote/jws/README.md

-jws is a Python module for generating and verifying [JSON Web Signatures][1].
+jws is a Python module for generating and verifying [JSON Web Signatures][1], a format for authenticated web data.
-This allows you to easily authenticate web data.

 Usage is intended to hide as many details of JWS as possible from the user, while allowing extension to future protocols.